sebago08/CodeReader_eng_abdirahim/replit.md

 # Recent Changes

+**December 4, 2025 (Latest)** - **Switched to dark theme with black background and contrasting text colors**.
+Updated the entire application to use a dark color scheme for better visual experience.
+Key changes:
+- Background: Pure black (#000000) across all pages
+- Cards and modals: Very dark gray (7%) for subtle elevation
+- Text: Light/white text (95%) for high contrast readability
+- Borders: Dark gray (20%) for subtle separation
+- Accent colors: Adjusted to dark-optimized variants (e.g., green-400 instead of green-600)
+- All components updated: sidebar, dashboard, project details, forms, modals, document viewers, and all project tabs
+- Print styles preserved with light backgrounds for document printing

-**December 4, 2025 (Latest)** - **Enhanced Overview tab with interactive alert cards and drill-down grievance details**.
+**December 4, 2025** - **Enhanced Overview tab with interactive alert cards and drill-down grievance details**.
 Made the 4 alert cards (Milestones, Action Points, Incidents, Grievances) clickable to show detail modals.
 For grievances specifically, users can now click any grievance in the list to see full details including:
 - Description, complainant information (or "Anonymous"), intake details (date received, source, location)
 - Assignment & timeline (assigned to, acknowledged date, target resolution, date resolved)
 - Resolution details (if resolved) with satisfaction level and feedback